 We offer access to online consultations and admin queries.
 Please click on the link below.

-For administrative issues such as medical certificates, hospital appointment enquiries or non urgent forms please contact our secretaries on email@example.com or 01993 700505.
+For administrative issues such as hospital appointment enquiries or non urgent forms please contact our secretaries on firstname.lastname@example.org or 01993 700505.
 Please note repeat fit notes can be requested through the online consultation link above.

 The following video gives some helpful information on how we are keeping staff and patients safe during the Pandemic.